 Another one of our favorite castles in Liechtenstein Castle, which is just over 2 hours away.
 If you looking for a castle hotel in Germany head to Burg Satzvey we spent one night here and it was just over $100 a night.
-If you have time put it on your Germany road trip.
+If you have time put these two castles on your Germany road trip.

 Things to do near Schloss Mespelbrunn

 Visit the romantic Road – Mespelbrunn Castle is close to one of the main starting points to the Romantic Road in Germany – Wurzburg.
 This famous road should be part of your itinerary if you love castles and picture-perfect little German towns!

 Stay in a Castle – Very close by to this amazing castle is another castle where you can actually sleep in.
 The best part is that it’s cheaper than most hotels and you can rent it on Airbnb.
 Save $40 off your booking.